 About 95% of LHON patients harbor one of three pathogenic mtDNA mutations at nucleotid positions G11778A, G3460A or T14484C.
 Not all mutation carriers will become symptomatic, and male individuals get affected about five times more frequently than females.
 These mutations adversely affect the biochemical processes that ensure the cellular production of energy leading to dysfunction and eventual loss of retinal ganglion cells, which causes vision loss and blindness.

 In the double-blind, randomized, placebo-controlled RHODOS study, 85 participants were treated either with 900 mg idebenone/day (3 times 300 mg) or placebo during 24-weeks.
-The main secondary and clinically most relevant endpoint is best visual acuity at week 24 compared to best visual acuity at baseline.
 For a description of the RHODOS results, click here Klopstock et al: A randomized placebo-controlled trial of idebenone in Leber's hereditary optic neuropathy.
 Brain.
 2011; 134:2677-86.

 RHODOS-OFU, a single-visit, observational follow-up study of patients who participated in RHODOS, provided additional data on disease progression following discontinuation of study treatment.
 The study was conducted to assess the persistence of any benefit in visual acuity obtained from idebenone treatment during the RHODOS study.
 For the study results, click here Klopstock et al: Persistence of the treatment effect of idebenone in Leber's hereditary optic neuropathy.
 Brain.
 2013 136(Pt 2):e230.